"So, how do I get started talking to someone about Jesus Christ?"

 "'Do you understand what you are reading?'
 Philip asked." -- Acts

-Lyle Pointer published a series of "spiritual conversation starters" in a little
+Lyle Pointer has published a series of "spiritual conversation starters" in a little

 brochure.
 His suggested opening lines for what have been called soul-winning or witnessing